celenityy/nextdns-settings/README.md

-# nextdns-setup
+# nextdns-settings

-My recommendations for the ultimate NextDNS Set-up :)
+My recommendations for the ultimate NextDNS Configuration :)

 # Security